matrixsmaster/openmw-fork/README.md

 10) CommandHumanoid spell with a maximum magnitude will now create a temporary companion for a duration of the spell (adds ability to re-equip NPCs)

-11) Joystick/gamepad support totally removed (I'm not using them)
+11) Simplifies the input subsystem, and removes joystick/gamepad support (I'm not using them)

-12) Removed dependencies:
+12) Frees up dependencies:

     1) OICS
     2) TinyXML